-Preventive maintenance (PM) is proactive monitoring and maintenance of assets that includes adjustments, cleaning, lubrication, repairs, and parts replacements.
-PM can reduce downtime and keep surprise repairs at bay.
-Preventive maintenance must be performed in a timely manner and be well-documented in order to be successful.
+Preventive maintenance (PM), also known as preventative maintenance, is the proactive maintenance of assets through regular cleaning, lubrication, inspection, and parts replacements.
+PM can reduce equipment downtime and keep surprise repairs at bay.
+Maintenance teams must perform PM promptly and document processes thoroughly to run a successful program.

 There are two main types of preventive maintenance: calendar-based maintenance, and usage-based maintenance.